bmaupin/js-civ5save/docs/format.md

+**Note: these are notes taken during research.
+For a more accurate description of the Civ5Save file format, see [../src/civ5saveproperties.js](../src/civ5saveproperties.js)**

 | Section | Type | Sample values | Notes |
 | --- | --- | --- | --- |
 | 1 |  |  |  |